 Common Culinary Careers And Salaries

 If you are fresh out of culinary school, you will likely start in an entry-level position.
 Most often, this position is a line cook, which involves primarily prep work.
-You are usually paid a base hourly salary, slightly above minimum wage.
+You are usually paid a base hourly rate, slightly above minimum wage.

 Assistant chefs generally have more responsibility when it comes to managing the kitchen and creating new entrees.
 In most restaurants, assistant chefs work right alongside the executive chef to come up with new menu ideas and prepare other items on the menu.
-The Bureau of Labor Statistics reports that assistant chefs/cooks made an average of $33,940 in 2022.
+The Bureau of Labor Statistics reports that assistant chefs/cooks made an average of $36,060 in 2023.

 Some culinary grads are able to start out as—or quickly work up to being—a sous chef, where you’ll help run the kitchen and manage staff.
 A sous chef's salary depends on level of experience, industry, and location.

-The executive chef position is the highest position you can achieve (aside from owning your own restaurant).
-Because of this, salaries can range greatly depending on the restaurant where you work.
 Executive chefs oversee all aspects of the kitchen while preparing menus, deciding on ingredients, making sure supplies are in stock, and staying up-to-date on changes in the industry.
 Working as an executive chef comes with a great deal of responsibility, and your salary can reflect that.
-The Bureau of Labor Statistics reported that in 2022, head/executive chefs averaged $60,210, while the top 10 percent earned closer to $91,520
+The Bureau of Labor Statistics reported that in 2023, head/executive chefs averaged $62,640, while the top 10 percent earned closer to $93,900.

 Advancing Your Culinary Arts Career